-Here's how to use Visual Look Up on iPhone and iPad.
+How to use Visual Look Up on iPhone and iPad

 What devices can use Visual Look Up?

-First thing's first — only some devices will be able to use the Visual Look Up feature, even though iOS 15 and iPadOS 15 are compatible with older devices.
+First thing's first — only some devices are able to use the Visual Look Up feature.
 The one requirement for Visual Look Up is that the device needs to have at least an A12 Bionic chip, which eliminates older models.
-In case you missed it, here is the full list of compatible A12 (and later) devices:
+Here is the full list of compatible A12 (and later) devices:

 - Launch Photos on your iPhone or iPad.